 Most fruits are acceptable and are great for satisfying a sweet tooth.
 Avoid processed fruit products that contain added sugars and stick to the natural stuff or treats you make on your own using AIP-compliant ingredients.

 Fermented foods are actually great for gut health and balancing the gut microbial composition.
-Choose fermented foods like sauerkraut, pickles, kimchi, kombucha, and coconut kefir.
-There’s a difference between true fermented foods and some that you find in the shelf-stable section of the grocery store, so choose brands that are actually fermented.
+Choose foods like sauerkraut, pickles, kimchi, kombucha, and coconut kefir.
+There’s a difference between true fermentation and some that you find in the shelf-stable section of the grocery store, so choose brands that are actually fermented.
 More often than not, you’ll find these in the refrigerated section.

 Minimally Processed Meat